AndrewMathas/gitcat/README.rst

 Commands::

-  add                  Add current repository to the catalogue branch               Print status of all branches in each repository commit               Commit changes in all repositories diff                 Print a diff of the changes in each repository fetch                Fetch all repositories from remote repositories install              Install repository from the catalogue ls                   List all repositories in the catalogue pull                 Pull all repositories from remote repositories push                 Commit and push local repositories to remote repositories set-remote-to-ssh    Change all remote URLs to use ssh access remove               Remove repository from the catalogue status               Print the status of all repositories
+  add               Add current repository to the catalogue branch            Print status of all branches in each repository commit            Commit changes in all repositories diff              Print a diff of the changes in each repository fetch             Fetch all repositories from remote repositories install           Install repository from the catalogue ls                List all repositories in the catalogue pull              Pull all repositories from remote repositories push              Commit and push local repositories to remote repositories remote-set-ssh    Change all remote URLs to use ssh access remove            Remove repository from the catalogue status            Print the status of all repositories